Visit a garden: ‘It’s a renewal of yourself’

 As part of our Gardens and Health programme we offer free garden visits for the service users linked to our beneficiary charities.
 Offering a few hours respite in a beautiful garden with a cup of tea, a piece of cake and good company really can help lift the spirits.

 While it’s not always easy to arrange visits for those being treated for life-threatening conditions, all the visits organised in 2019 received rave reviews.
 One beneficiary, Carers Trust, took the concept to a whole new level by offering small grants from their National Garden Scheme funding to help cover travel arrangements.
+Sadly, the restrictions in place in 2020 have stalled the arrangement of visits but as soon as we are able we will be organising new trips – the benefits speak for themselves as these stories from 2019 demonstrate:

 “When you’re a full-time carer, organising time for yourself can be really difficult so we wanted to try and make the visits as accessible as possible,” says Svetlana Kirov, Director of Fundraising and Communications at Carers Trust.
-The results speak for themselves.

 In June, carers from Hillingdon Carers centre in West London visited Swakeleys Cottage.
 This opening was particularly exciting for Carers Trust as one of their supporters, Lady Joyce Singleton-Booth, is the garden owner.